-SMART M195 ANTIBODY.
-The SMART M195 Antibody is a humanized antibody that binds to the cancer cells of most patients with myeloid leukemia.
-Myeloid leukemia, the major form of leukemia in adults, is classified into two types -- acute myelogenous leukemia ("AML") and chronic myelogenous leukemia ("CML").
+binds to the cancer cells of most patients with myeloid leukemia.
+Myeloid leukemia, the major form of leukemia in adults, $\,$ is classified into two types -- acute myelogenous leukemia ("AML") and chronic myelogenous leukemia ("CML").
 There are at least 11,000 new cases of myeloid leukemia in the U.S. each year, of which more than half are AML.
 Currently, the survival rate of myeloid leukemia patients is very low, despite aggressive chemotherapy and multiple, expensive hospitalizations.

 PDL has adopted strategies designed to achieve improved efficacy of antibodies in certain cancers.
-First, PDL's anti-cancer antibodies are humanized, which allows for longer term treatment by minimizing the HAMA response and potentially makes the antibodies more effective in killing cancer cells.
+First, PDL's anti-cancer antibodies are humanized, which allows for longer term treatment by minimizing the HAMA response, and potentially makes the antibodies more effective in killing cancer cells.
 Second, the Company is initially focusing on treatment of blood cancers, such as myeloid leukemia, which may be more susceptible to antibody therapy than solid tumors because the cancer cells are more readily accessible.
-Third, PDL generally plans to conduct trials of its antibodies in combination with, or following, other chemotherapeutic agents.
-Thus, by applying its antibodies in a "minimal residual disease" setting, the Company hopes the SMART antibody will eliminate or suppress the cancer cells remaining after chemotherapy, leading to longer disease-free survival.
+Third, PDL will often conduct trials of its antibodies in combination with, or following, other chemotherapeutic agents.